 Field Description Server The hostname of the server to fence the client from, in either IP address or hostname form.
 For multiple hostnames, separate each hostname with a space.
 IP address The cluster name of the node to be fenced.
-Refer to the fence_gnbd (8) man page for more information.
+Refer to the fence_gnbd (8) man page for more information. fence_gnbd The fence agent for GNBD-based GFS clusters.

-Table B.8.
+Table B.11.
 HP iLO (Integrated Lights Out)

 Field Description Name A name for the server with HP iLO support.
 Hostname The hostname assigned to the device.
 Login The login name used to access the device.
 Password The password used to authenticate the connection to the device.
 Password Script (optional) The script that supplies a password for access to the fence device.
 Using this supersedes the Password parameter.
-Use SSH (Rhel 4.8 and later) Indicates that system will use SSH to access the device.
+Use SSH (Red Hat Enterprise Linux 5.4 and later) Indicates that system will use SSH to access the device. fence_ilo The fence agent for HP servers with the Integrated Light Out (iLO) PCI card.